fpv-iplab/action-anticipation-losses/README.md

 `A. Furnari, S. Battiato, G. M. Farinella (2018).
 Leveraging Uncertainty to Rethink Loss Functions and Evaluation Measures for Egocentric Action Anticipation .
 In International Workshop on Egocentric Perception, Interaction and Computing (EPIC) in conjunction with ECCV.`

-This repository also reports an implementation of the Truncated Top-5 Entropy Loss proposed in the paper:
+We also report an implementation of the Truncated Top-5 Entropy Loss proposed in the paper:

 `Lapin, Maksim, Matthias Hein, and Bernt Schiele.
 "Loss functions for top-k error: Analysis and insights."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.`

+Please see the code for usage examples.

+## Publication

 Please reference this publication if you find this code useful: